Manhattan DA faces critical decisions in Trump investigation as his time in office runs low | NewsChannel 3-12

 “If there’s evidence of serious crime has been committed, I will prosecute, and that is true for former president as much as it’s true for anyone, for anyone else,” Quart told CNN.

-For Liz Crotty, who spent six years at the Manhattan DA's office, including under Vance, staying mum on the investigation into Trump Organization's business dealings is what any candidate who is serious about taking over the office should do.
+For Liz Crotty, who spent six years at the Manhattan DA’s office, staying mum on the investigation into Trump Organization’s business dealings is what any candidate who is serious about taking over the office should do.

 “I’m just gonna go with the party line (which) is that until I know the facts, I can’t commit to anything,” Crotty told CNN.
 “It’s the only responsible answer.”

-Note: CORRECTION: An earlier version of this story misstated Liz Crotty’s professional experience.
-She never worked for Vance.